Frequently Asked Questions

 What Will the Massage Or Bodywork Feel Like?

 It depends on the techniques used.
-In a general Swedish massage, your session may start with broad, flowing strokes that will help to calm your nervous system and ease exterior muscle tension.
+In a general Swedish massage, your session may start with broad, flowing strokes that will help calm your nervous system and ease exterior muscle tension.

 Massage and bodywork are most effective when your body is not resisting.